 Dental Implants and Implant Denture Cost

 Dental implants tend to be a larger investment than complete dentures, but the costs depend on your dental health, the type of implant used, x-rays and possible bone graft or sinus lift surgeries.
 Other factors to take into consideration include the number of teeth being you are replacing and the number of implants required.
 The cost of multiple implants can be anywhere from $3,500 to $30,000.
 However, only two implants may be necessary for an implant retained denture, and the average cost of this treatment is $8,500.

-What is the best, permanent option for replacing all teeth?
-Implant Supported Hybrid Prosthesis
+What is a great, permanent option for replacing all teeth?
+The answer: Implant Supported Hybrid Prosthesis